Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 Turn on acknowledgments for must-reads

-Target delivery + lock sensitive categories
+Target delivery and lock sensitive categories

-Verify version history + practice restore
+Verify version history and practice restore

 • Open a prior version; perform a restore to confirm lineage is preserved